Music Products Industry Statistics

 Overall, a lack-lustre year, with few highlights but with growth in most categories, albeit not spectacular.

-Members can see the 3-three comparison at June 2015 by going to www.australianmusic.asn.au
+Members can see the 3-three comparison at June 2015 by going to www.australianmusic.asn.au and logging in.

 While you’re logged in, go to your profile and update your AMA member listing and make sure it is up-to-date with your brands.
 It helps people find us and you.